Making the rich richer at the expense of the poorest and most vulnerable.

 How effective have 340B ESP and other restrictions been in enabling drug manufacturers to avoid their legal obligations to 340B-eligible hospitals — while adding to their already overstuffed coffers?
 In the first year of its alliance with 340B ESP, Merck alone saved $2 billion.
 Money which could (and would, as demonstrated clearly by the research) have been used by eligible hospitals to better serve the most financially-vulnerable patients in their communities.

 The good news about 340B ESP, for covered entities

 Despite the outrageous demands imposed on eligible entities by 340B ESP and other manufacturer restrictions, ProxsysRx continues to generate significant savings and revenues for the health systems we serve.
 For many of those health systems, the savings and revenue we help them generate literally means the difference between solvency and closure.

 A single example: One of the health systems served by ProxsysRx has three well-trained 340B professionals, who diligently monitor their system’s claims on a full-time basis.
 And yet, during the first six weeks ProxsysRx supported their efforts, we provided matching justification for $187,000 worth of 340B savings that their existing system had missed.

-Altogether, our efforts have generated tens of millions in 340B savings and revenue for the hospitals we serve.
+Altogether, our efforts have generated more than $435M in 340B savings and revenue for the hospitals we serve.
 Again, it’s why we’re committed to generating support, and results, unrivaled among 340B consulting firms.